 In some cases, the faulty battery is the reason for getting iTunes error 9 (the same problem for error 29).
 Try to change the battery with a new working one and do an iTunes restore.
 Make sure you wait for 10-15 minutes before you connect the new battery.

 Update #1: Some users reported that the error 9 can be fixed by downloading the official latest firmware from Apple, and use the Shift + Update option to restore the device.

-Conclusion: Basically, resolve any problem that might cause problem between any sort of connectivity – between your computer and the Apple servers, your computer and the Apple device etc. That should fix iTunes error 9 problem.
+Conclusion: Basically, resolve any problem that might cause a problem between any sort of connectivity – between your computer and the Apple servers, your computer and the Apple device etc. That should fix the iTunes error 9 issue with your device.